 The footrests allow your feet to stay snug in position and have straps to keep your feet in place.
 There is some give when you push off during your row so that you can use the power of your legs during the catch and release.

-The Series 4 Monitor is one of the best in the industry and offers you the utmost in exercise metrics.
+The Series 4 Monitor is one of the best in the industry rivalling the PM4 monitor of the Concept2.
 You can see virtually everything about your rowing session, including:

 The time counter allows you to set your own alarm right on the monitor.
 This is ideal for anyone that wants to “space out” during their workout and not count down the seconds until they can hop off of their rower.

-Built-in software allows you to connect your USB device right to your rower.
+Built-in software allows you to connect your USB device right to the monitor.
 There are also a few neat inclusions that make rowing more fun:

 - The We-Row online community of rowers.